saymrwulf/zipline/notes.md

-2023-03-15T07:40:00 - Quick fix, referencing a known issue from the official repo (zipline) 2023-03-15T05:35:00 - Late-night bugfix on financial RL environment (zipline) 2023-05-14T18:30:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline)
+2023-03-15T07:40:00 - Quick fix, referencing a known issue from the official repo (zipline) 2023-03-15T05:35:00 - Late-night bugfix on financial RL environment (zipline) 2023-05-14T18:30:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline) 2023-05-14T21:01:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline)